jolie/jot/README.md

-# jot - Jolie testing suite
+# JoT - Jolie testing suite

 `jot` is a command-line tool for testing Microservice Architectures(MSAs).
 The tool is developed using [Jolie](https://www.jolie-lang.org/), a service oriented programming language that empathize the structured linguistic approach to the programming of services.